mbuhansen/BMW-i3-Balancing-Controller/README.md

 ### 5. Access Web Interface

 Open browser and navigate to the IP address shown in Serial Monitor.

+## Startup Sequence (IMPORTANT)

+The correct power-up sequence is critical to avoid slave module errors:

+1. **Power battery to klemme 30C** (battery remains in standby/sleep mode)
+2. **Wait for LilyGO to fully boot**
+   - System will show error state initially (this is normal)
+3. **Enable battery emulator** (or wake up battery from standby)
+   - This starts module communication (system status will show "system OK")
+   - Battery begins sending on CAN bus
+   - Controller now receives slave module responses
+   - Error state clears and system becomes operational

+**If you encounter slave module errors:**
+- Temporarily connect **both CAN bus lines** to MCP2515 (both TWAI and MCP2515 connected)
+- Wait for errors to clear
+- Then move BMS CAN bus back to TWAI CAN B
+- System will now operate normally

+**Why this matters:**
+- LilyGO must be fully initialized before battery communication starts
+- Otherwise slave modules may not respond correctly
+- Recovery sequence allows proper synchronization

 ## How It Works